Earthquake Afghanistan, rattles Pakistan and India

 A magnitude 6.5 earthquake has struck northern Afghanistan, according to the European-Mediterranean Seismological Centre, killing at least one person in neighbouring Pakistan and causing strong shaking across the north in both countries

-The tremor was very deep, 194km, and its epicentre was in the Hindu Kush mountain range, near the remote northern Afghan province of Badakhshan.
+The tremor was very deep, 194 kilometres, and its epicentre was in the Hindu Kush mountain range, near the remote northern Afghan province of Badakhshan.

 A 13-year old girl died when a wall in her home collapsed on her and 34 people were injured in the northern Pakistani district of Swat, police officer Shafiullah Gandapur told Reuters.